CortexFoundation/cvm-runtime/docs/guide/design.rst

 consume the invoker's CTXC token according to the Endophin cost even if the inference fails, whereas the runtime error won't.

-**Briefly, a logic error is caused by model supplyer or invoker usually, so it's user's responsibility to take the failure.
+**Briefly, a logic error is caused by model supplier or invoker usually, so it's user's responsibility to take the failure.
 And the generic situation that a runtime error occurs is out of source code bug.**